herin049/Dungeons/README.md

 # Dungeons
-Implementation of dungeons plugin for Minecraft 1.8.9.
+Dungeons plugin for Minecraft 1.8.9.